 - Have you ever failed at something?
 What did you learn from it?

-- Have you ever been in a situation where you had to make a choice among a few options, but did not have a lot of time to explore each option?
+- Have you ever been in a situation where you had to choose among a few options, but did not have a lot of time to explore each option?

 - Has there been a time where your teammate didn’t agree with you?
 What did you do?